RhonnieAl/Store-api/README.md

 throw the error with the help of `express-async-errors` to our custom error handler in `error-handler.js` and there do anything, for example show it on the console or return a message on the browser.

+### DB

+Mongo DataBase was auto populated with initial data using a Script in the file `populate.js`.
+Connection to DB was closed after successful run.